 Because Debtor's security agreement does not cover controllable electronic records, Secured Party would have no interest in the controllable electronic record.
 Accordingly, Secured Party would not be a purchaser of the controllable electronic record.
-However, as a purchaser of the controllable accounts and controllable payment intangibles, Secured Party could benefit from the take-free rule in subsection (fd) (discussed in Notes Note 6 and 7).-).
+However, as a purchaser of the controllable accounts and controllable payment intangibles, Secured Party could benefit from the take-free rule in subsection (d) (discussed in Note 6).
 Having taken control of the specific controllable account, Secured Party may be a qualifying purchaser.
-(Even if Secured Party were not a qualifying purchaser of the controllable account, its security interest in the account as toover which toit obtained control would, however, have priority over a conflicting security interest that was perfected by a method other than control.
+Even if Secured Party were not a qualifying purchaser of the controllable account, its security interest in the account over which it obtained control would, however, have priority over a conflicting security interest that was perfected by a method other than control.
 See draft § 9-326A.